aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-snacks-rtk/README.md

 1. Reset the `dispenser` property to null

-2. Set the `message` property to a new values saying 'Depoist funds' to inform the user that this is the end of a vending machine cycle
+1. Set the `message` property to a new values saying 'Depoist funds' to inform the user that this is the end of a vending machine cycle

-3. Reset the `change` property to `0`
+1. Reset the `change` property to `0`

-Now let's swtich to the `Dispenser.tsx`:
+Now let's switch to the `Dispenser.tsx`:

-4. Dispatch the `openDispenser` action in the event handler
+1. Dispatch the `openDispenser` action in the event handler

-5. Call the `useAppSelector` and read the `dispenser` property and assign it to `productInDispenser`
+1. Call the `useAppSelector` and read the `dispenser` property and assign it to `productInDispenser`

-You should see the product disappears when collecting an product and see a message displayed.
+You should see the product disappears when clicking (collecting) the product from the dispenser.
 </details>

-### 8. Stretch
+## 8. Stretch

+- Add a button to show the revenue from global state using the `Revenue.tsx` component.
+Maybe you could add another button which dispatches an action which clears the revenue.
-Make the necessary updates so that the vending machine allows users to select more than one product after depositing the right amount.
+- Make the necessary updates so that the vending machine allows users to select more than one product after depositing the right amount.
+- Write tests.